John Fassel: St. Louis/Los Angeles Rams

 On February 1, 2012, the St. Louis Rams announced the hiring of Fassel as their special teams coordinator.
 Fassel took a lead role in developing the talents of kicker Greg Zuerlein, punter and holder Johnny Hekker and long snapper Jake McQuaide.
 Together, Zuerlein, Hekker, and McQuaide have combined for seven Pro Bowl appearances and remained together as a unit for seven seasons going into the 2019 season.
 Under Fassel's guidance, Rams players earned NFC Special Teams Player of the Week honors 15 times.
 On December 12, 2016, Fassel was announced as the interim head coach for the Los Angeles Rams, after the firing of Jeff Fisher.
 On January 13, 2017, the day after being hired, new head coach Sean McVay invited Fassel to remain on the Rams coaching staff.

 Dallas Cowboys

 On January 7, 2020, Fassel was hired by the Dallas Cowboys as their special teams coordinator.
+During his tenure in Dallas, Fassel aided in the development of kicker Brandon Aubrey, who earned multiple Pro Bowl honors in 2023 and 2024 as well as being named All-Pro in the latter.

+Tennessee Titans

+On January 20, 2025, the Tennessee Titans hired Fassel to serve as their special teams coordinator.

 Personal life

-Fassel, who is of German descent, and his wife Elizabeth have two daughters, Lilah and Avery.
+Fassel and his wife Elizabeth have three daughters.

-He is known by the nickname "Bones" He is also the son of former NFL head coach Jim Fassel.
+He is also the son of former NFL head coach Jim Fassel.

 On July 26, 2015, Fassel rescued a surfer who was drowning in the ocean in Manhattan Beach, California.